 Turn on the heat once more, this time to medium-high.
 Let it bubble for about 60 seconds, than place the chicken back in the pan with the skin side facing up.

 Remove from the heat and rest for 3 minutes to allow juices to redistribute before cutting into strips.
+Plate up and pour any leftover glaze over the top.
 Enjoy!

 Notes